* Pro-spending, pro-Europe SPD set to control German purse strings

 Spain and Portugal recently were at their tightest yield-spread levels against Germany in nearly eight years.

 Other euro zone bond yields were also broadly lower on the day, falling 1-2 basis points.

 Comments from ECB officials had little immediate market impact although there was some focus on U.S. policymakers scheduled to speak later in the session.

-The U.S. Federal Reserve's William Dudley and Charles Evans speak later in the day.
+The U.S. Federal Reserve's Robert Kaplan, William Dudley and Charles Evans are all due to speak later in the day.

-(Reporting by Abhinav Ramnarayan and Dhara Ranasinghe; additional reporting from Julien Ponthus; Editing by Jon Boyle)
+(Reporting by Abhinav Ramnarayan and Dhara Ranasinghe; Editing by Mark Heinrich, William Maclean)